GetJobber/atlantis/docs/proposals/Avatar/README.md

 ## Size

-There are 2 options that I can think of for showing size, numeric and string.

-- Numeric: `size` prop takes a number and that is the `px` width/height of the avatar
-  - Example: `<Avatar size={32} />`
-  - This would allow more flexebility in usage of the component, but less strict and less consistancy
-- String: `size` prop would take a string that represents the size of the component
+- `String`: `size` prop would take a string that represents the size of the component
   - Example: `<Avatar size="large" />`
   - This would box us into limited sizes as once the standard XS,S,M,L,XL are